 Canon 1D X versus Canon 1D X Mark II

 The Canon EOS-1D X and the Canon EOS-1D X Mark II are two professional cameras that were revealed to the public, respectively, in October 2011 and February 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
 The 1DX has a resolution of 17.9 megapixel, whereas the 1DX Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 In this particular case, the Canon 1D X and the Canon 1D X Mark II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1DX Mark II is slightly lighter (1 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.